bradvin/SOLID/README.md

 SOLID is an acronym for the 5 principles of Object Orientated Design, created by Robert Martin (Uncle Bob).
 It stands for:

-* Single Responsibility Principle
+- Single Responsibility Principle
-* Open-Closed Principle
+- Open-Closed Principle
-* Liskov Substitution Principle
+- Liskov Substitution Principle
-* Interface Segregation Principle
+- Interface Segregation Principle
-* Dependancy Inversion Principle
+- Dependency Inversion Principle

 ## Why Follow These Principles?